Canadians Abroad and Returning Travelers

 While abroad, you may have come in contact with the novel coronavirus.
 All returning travelers must self-isolate for 14 days.
 This is now the law under the Quarantine Act.
 There are significant penalties if you do not comply.
 Visit the webpage pertaining to returning travellers and quarantine restrictions here: Returning to Canada.
 Note that travellers returning to Alberta must also submit to Alberta's requirements (see below) which are similar to Canada's.

-The ban on foreign (non-essential) travelers is extended to September 30 and is expected to continue to be extended.
+The ban on foreign (non-essential) travelers continues.
 This applies to nationals of all countries - no countries are exempted.
-Note below the limited provisions for family reunification of Canadian citizens and permanent residents.
+Note below the provisions for family reunification of Canadian citizens and permanent residents.

-June 30: If you are traveling within Canada, please take note that many cities (notably in the GTA, Ottawa, Calgary, Edmonton and Metro Montreal) have now mandated compulsory use of face masks when indoors.
+If you are traveling within Canada, please take note that many cities and provinces have now mandated compulsory use of face masks when indoors.
 Masks are also mandatory at the Calgary International Airport, and on aircraft.

 - You must have an approved quarantine plan at the land or air border.
 It will be evaluated by border officials for adequacy.
 For example, your plan cannot include living with elderly or vulnerable persons.
 You must have a defined destination where you can quarantine.
 If you do not present an adequate plan, the government will arrange for you to be quarantined in a local hotel for 14 days.